Question: Is it just me or do more accidents take place in the wintertime?

 Typically, if you’re the one who lost control – even if it were due to a weather-related condition like black ice – you’ll be found at-fault by insurance companies for the accident.
 This means your rates could rise due to a surcharge at your next renewal.

-If your car insurance rates do rise due to an accident and its resulting claims, then it’s time comparison shop.
+If your car insurance rates do rise due to an accident and its resulting claims, then it’s time to comparison shop.
 You may be able to save hundreds, if not thousands, of dollars a year by shopping around and finding the car insurance company that offers the best rates for your particular situation.